Ludwig Blattner: Personal life

-Of German origin, Blattner emigrated to Great Britain in 1897 aged 16 with Gustav Mellin, a fellow German emigrant.
-He had two British-born children, Gerry Blattner (born 1913 in Liverpool), and Betty Blattner (born in 1914 in Cheshire).
+Born into a Jewish family in Altona, Hamburg, Blattner first visited Great Britain in 1897.
+He appears to have returned later and worked for a while in the publicity department of Mellin's Food probably arranged through family contact with Gustav Mellin.
+He moved to Birkenhead by 1901 and settled in New Brighton, Merseyside where he married Margaret Mary Gracey and they had two British-born children, Gerry Blattner (born 1913 in Liverpool), and Betty Blattner (born in 1914 in Cheshire).
 They both followed their father into the film business, Gerry as a producer and Betty as a makeup artist.
 Ludwig Blattner never became a British citizen, and during the First World War he remained in an internment camp, which interrupted his management of the Gaiety cinema in Wallasey.
-He married Else (also known as Elisabeth), the widow of Edmund Meisel the composer of the score for Battleship Potemkin, some time after Meisel's death in 1930, therefore Else was not the mother of Ludwig's children born in 1913 and 1914.
+The hearsay based suggestion in a letter by Jay Leyda in 1968 that he married Else (also known as Elisabeth), the widow of Edmund Meisel the composer of the score for Battleship Potemkin, some time after Meisel's death in 1930, is without any hard evidence.
+Indeed, he was resident with his wife Margaret Mary at the Country Club in Elstree when he took his own life in 1935.

 Ludwig hanged himself at the Elstree Country Club in October 1935, when his son was 22 and his daughter was 21.
 Ludwig and Gerry were honoured by the naming of Blattner Close in Elstree in the mid-1990s.